salman-cheema/ECS_PROJECT/README.md

 ## ECS ::
- Is a service which manage container service,it is not product.
- It maintain availablity of the application and allow every user to scale containers when necessary.
+Is a service that manages container service, it is not a product.
+It maintains the availability of the application and allows every user to scale containers when necessary.
 - FOR ECS WITH S3 + SQS + Cloudfomation + Autoscaling follow this link.
 - https://github.com/aws-samples/ecs-refarch-batch-processing